weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 .
 Regard Q, the set of all rational numbers, as a metric space, with d(p,q) =|p - q].

-Let E be the set of all p € Q such that 2 <p? <3.
+Let E be the set of all p  \in  Q such that 2 <p? <3.
 Show that E is closed and bounded in Q, but that Eis not compact.
 Is E open in Q?

 .
-Let E be the set of all x € [0, 1] whose decimal expansion contains only the digits
+Let E be the set of all x  \in  [0, 1] whose decimal expansion contains only the digits

 4 and 7.
 Is E countable?
 Is E dense in [0, 1]?
 Is E compact?
 Is E perfect?